 Get insights and debugging data for logic apps by using Azure Monitor logs

 To monitor and get richer debugging details about your logic apps, turn on Azure Monitor logs when you create your logic app.
-Azure Monitor logs provides diagnostics logging and monitoring for your logic apps when you install the Logic Apps Management solution in the Azure portal.
+Azure Monitor logs provide diagnostics logging and monitoring for your logic apps when you install the Logic Apps Management solution in the Azure portal.
 This solution also provides aggregated information for your logic app runs with specific details such as status, execution time, resubmission status, and correlation IDs.
 This article shows how to turn on Azure Monitor logs so you can view runtime events and data for your logic app runs.

 Before you start, you need a Log Analytics workspace.
 Learn how to create a Log Analytics workspace.

 Turn on logging for new logic apps

 In Azure portal, create your logic app.
 From the main Azure menu, select Create a resource > Integration > Logic App.

 Provide a name for your logic app and select your Azure subscription.

 Create or select an Azure resource group.
 Select the location for your logic app.

-From the list Log Analytics workspace list, select the workspace where you want to send data for your logic app runs.
+From the Log Analytics workspace list, select the workspace where you want to send the data from your logic app runs.

 After you finish this step, Azure creates your logic app, which is now associated with your Log Analytics workspace.
-Also, this step also automatically installs the Logic Apps Management solution in your workspace.
+Also, this step automatically installs the Logic Apps Management solution in your workspace.

 To view your logic app runs, continue with these steps.

 Install Logic Apps Management solution

 If you already turned on Azure Monitor logs when you created your logic app, skip this step.
 You already have the Logic Apps Management solution installed.